giuseppe-messi/python-online-shop-ordering-system/README.md

 <br>

-> to best view this README file you can either use a text editor that support markdown preview, or you could visit the github repository where this project live! this is the link:
+> READ THIS FIRST: to best view this README file, use a text editor that supports markdown preview or visit the GitHub repository where this project lives!
+This is the link:
 > https://github.com/giuseppe-messi/python-online-shop-ordering-system

 <br>

-The following is just a flow example on how to populate the store with categories and items and how a customer can add items to their order and then make a payment.
+The following is a flow example of how to populate the store with categories and items and how a customer can add items to their order and then pay.

-Following this example are detailed descriptions of each class used to create this project!
+At the end, detailed descriptions of each class used to create this project are detailed!

 <br>